All about our disc brakes

 The first thing you need to know is when to change your brakes.
 There are different signs to find out when you need to change your rotors or pads.

-A first sign that you need to replace your pads can be if you hear squeaks during braking, when you feel a lack of braking power and if you hear a metal scraping against metal sound.
+A first sign that you need to replace your pads can be if you hear sqeaks during braking, when you feel a lack of braking power and if you hear a metal on metal scraping sound.
 When these issues occur you know that you need to replace your braking pads.

-The first 2 signs could also mean there is a lot of dirt stuck in the brakes and they need to be cleaned..
-Best thing to do is to clean your brakes with a degreaser and you should be ready to go.
+The first 2 signs could also mean there is a lot of dirt stuck in the brakes and they need to be cleaned.
+The best thing to do is to clean your brakes with a degreaser and you should be ready to go.
 If these problems still persist then it’s time to change your pads.

 Which pad do I need?